NVIDIA/nvindex-cloud/README.md

 and computing of multi-valued, volumetric data together with embedded geometry data.

-To learn more about NVIDIA IndeX, go to [page](https://developer.nvidia.com/index).
+To learn more about NVIDIA IndeX, go to the [official page](https://developer.nvidia.com/index).

 This repository contains information about:
 * The [NVIDIA IndeX Applicaton from AWS Marketplace](doc/aws.md)